3.15 Drug Monograph Information

 • Patient education monographs

-• Counseling message monographs
+• Counselling message monographs

-• Drug-to-drug Interaction monographs (if implemented by the pharmacy software vendor)
+• Drug-to-drug Interaction monographs, if implemented by the pharmacy software vendor

 Policy Details